-They’re similar to a Heron, but smaller and with an all-white plumage.
-Once very rare visitors from the Mediterranean, Egrets can now be found readily in southern England, possibly due to warmer climes thought to be as a result of climate change.
-As well as resident Little Egrets Sherborne has also had a recent visit from the rarer Great White Egret.
+Similar in look to Herons, Little Egrets are slightly smaller with an all-white plumage.
+Once very rare visitors from the Mediterranean, Egrets can now be found readily in southern England.
+This is possibly due to raising temperatures due to climate change.
+As well at Little Egrets, Sherborne Park also receives occasional visits from the rarer Great White Egret.

 These beautiful and iconic little birds are still considered a rare gem, and we love to see them flying.
 For the best chance of spotting them yourself, we recommend visiting the watermeadows.